KO One Re-Act

-KO One Re-Act (traditional Chinese: 終極一班3; simplified Chinese: 终极一班3; pinyin: zhōng jí yī bān 3; literally: "The Ultimate Class 3") is a 2013 Taiwanese drama starring Jiro Wang, Pets Tseng, Sam, Brent, Wes, Wayne, and Sylvia Wang.
-It was produced by Comic International Productions (可米國際影視事業股份有限公司) and Gala Television, it started filming on April 22, 2013 and wrapped on September 10, 2013. it was first broadcast in Taiwan on cable channel Gala Television (GTV) Variety Show/CH 28 (八大綜合台) on July 5, 2013 to November 15, 2013.
+KO One Re-Act (traditional Chinese: 終極一班3; simplified Chinese: 终极一班3; pinyin: zhōng jí yī bān 3; literally: "The Ultimate Class 3") is a 2013 Taiwanese drama series starring Jiro Wang, Pets Tseng, Sam, Brent, Wes, Wayne, and Sylvia Wang.
+The 20-episode series was produced by Comic International Productions (可米國際影視事業股份有限公司) and Gala Television, it started filming on April 22, 2013 and wrapped on September 10, 2013. it was first broadcast in Taiwan on cable channel Gala Television (GTV) Variety Show/CH 28 (八大綜合台) on July 5, 2013 to November 15, 2013.

 Synopsis

 After the events of KO One Return, the timeline reset and the KO ranking are restored, and we see the return of some familiar faces from Season 1 and 2.

 The 28-year-old Wang Da Dong is a member of inter-dimensional guards together with Xiu.
 Da Dong goes undercover to investigate the unusual spikes in fighting power in his former high school, Ba Le High School caused by an illegal drug, Hell Vision, as a dropout repeating high school student.
 His first order of business is to reestablish his authority inside the class of KO One.
 His behavior immediately clashes with the current leader, King.
 While the class looks on to see who would emerge victorious, the competition for leadership intensifies with new transfer students joining the fray, including Gu Zhan, the KO.3 tied with Lei Ting and Zhi Ge, the secret KO.2, and Li Yan Yan, the KO.10.
 Throughout the series he eventually bonds (again) with all his new classmates and begins a relationship with Lei Ting.